Xrzser/leetcode/README.md

-# leetcode
+# leetcode(do some for me)
-A repository for leetcode
+A repository for leetcode exercise.